floragunncom/search-guard-docs/ldap.md

 Authentication works by issuing an *LDAP query* containing the *username* against the *user subtree* of the *LDAP tree*.

-Search Guard first takes the configured LDAP query, and replaces the placeholder `{0}` with the username, for example:
+Search Guard first takes the configured LDAP query, and replaces the placeholder `{0}` with the username from users credentials.

 ```
 usersearch: '(sAMAccountName={0})'
 ```

 Search Guard then issues this query against the user subtree ("userbase").
-Currently the whole subtree beneath the configured userbase is searched:
+Currently the whole subtree beneath the configured `userbase` is searched:

 ```
 userbase: 'ou=people,dc=example,dc=com'